zulip/zulip/docs/contributing/commit-discipline.md

 #### The purpose of the commit description

-The commit summary and description should, taken together, explain to another Zulip developer (who may not be deeply familiar with the specific files/subsystems you're changing) why this commit improves the project (both what it accomplishes, and why it won't break things one might worry it would break).
+The commit summary and description should, taken together, explain to another Zulip developer (who may not be deeply familiar with the specific files/subsystems you're changing) why this commit improves the project.
+This means explaining both what it accomplishes, and why it won't break things one might worry about it breaking.

 - Include any important investigation/reasoning that another developer would need to understand in order to verify the correctness of your change.
-For example, if you're removing a parameter from a function, the commit message might say "It's safe to remove this parameter because it was always False." or "This behavior needs to be removed because ...".
+For example, if you're removing a parameter from a function, the commit message might say, "It's safe to remove this parameter because it was always False," or, "This behavior needs to be removed because ...".
 A reviewer will likely check that indeed it was always `False` as part of checking your work -- what you're doing is providing them a chain of reasoning that they can verify.
 - Provide background context.
-A good pattern in a commit message description is "Previously, when X happened, this caused Y to happen, which resulted in ..." followed by a description of the negative outcome.
+A good pattern in a commit message description is, "Previously, when X happened, this caused Y to happen, which resulted in ...", followed by a description of the negative outcome.
 - Don't include details that are obvious from looking at the diff for the commit, such as lists of the names of the files or functions